mstksg/inCode/copy/entries/five-point-haskell-1.md

     sometimes `-999` might actually be a valid value!

 It should be evident that these are just accidents and ticking time-bombs waiting to happen.
-All it takes is for some caller to forget to handle the sentinel value, or to falsely assume that the sentinel value is impossible to occur in any situation.
+Some caller just needs to forget to handle the sentinel value, or to falsely assume that the sentinel value is impossible to occur in any situation.

 It's called the billion dollar mistake, but it's definitely arguable that the cumulative damage has been much higher.
 High-profile incidents include